Henry Vaughan Markham

-Sir Henry Vaughan Markham, KCB, MC (4 February 1897 – 14 December 1946) was a British civil servant who held the position of Permanent Secretary of the Admiralty from 1940 to 1946.
+Sir Henry Vaughan Markham (4 February 1897 – 14 December 1946) was a British civil servant who held the position of Permanent Secretary of the Admiralty from 1940 to 1946.

 Family and education

 Markham was born in Sleaford, Lincolnshire, to John Markham, a bank manager for the Lincoln & Lindsey Bank, and his wife Elizabeth.

 He was educated at Colet House school in Rhyl and Corpus Christi College, Oxford.

 Career

 During the First World War, Markham served with the Royal Garrison Artillery on the Western Front and was awarded the Military Cross.